 The ultimate political developments in Palestine occurred at the end of 1947 and the beginning of 1948, when the British declared their intention to leave the Mandatory Palestine.
-Both the Palestinians and the Jews found themselves obliged to deal with a new reality: facing one another without any forces interfering between them.
+Both the Palestinians and the Jews found themselves obliged to deal with a new reality of facing one another without any forces intervening between them.

-Following the United Nations Partition Plan which aimed to create independent Arab and Jewish States and the internationalization of Jerusalem and Bethlehem, military operations, similar to those conducted during the Arab revolt a decade earlier, commenced.
-The local Arab population had neither unified armed forces nor an organized army.
-At that time, the Mufti Amin al-Husayni declared the establishment of "Jaysh al-Jihad al-Muqadas (Army of the Holy Jihad) which comprised approximately 5,000 volunteers.
-On the other hand, the Arab countries declared the establishment of "Jaysh al-Inqadh" (The Arab Liberation Army) which comprised 3,000-4,000 volunteers led by Fawzi al-Qawuqji, the Syrian officer who had also commanded the volunteer forces during the 1936-39 Arab revolt in Palestine.
+Following the United Nations’ Partition Plan, which aimed to create independent Arab and Jewish States and to internationalize Jerusalem and Bethlehem, Arab military operations, similar to those conducted during the Arab revolt a decade earlier, commenced.
+Although the local Arab population had neither unified armed forces nor an organized army, at that time, the Mufti Hajj Amin al-Husayni declared the establishment of Jaysh al-jihad al-muqaddas (Army of the Holy Jihad), which comprised approximately 5,000 volunteers.
+On the other hand, the Arab countries declared the establishment of Jaysh al-inqadh (The Arab Liberation Army), which comprised 3,000–4,000 volunteers, led by Fawzi al-Qawuqji, the Syrian officer who had also commanded the volunteer forces during the 1936–39 Arab revolt in Palestine.

 The Arab armies had joined the war just before Ben-Gurion declared the establishment of the State of Israel.
 Diverse literature points to the coordination forged between King Abdullah of Transjordan, head of the Arab armies unified command, and the Zionist movement.
-Most war efforts were first invested by the Palestinian Falaheen (peasants) who initiated unorganized resistance operations in each village separately to withstand the organized attacks by the "Haganah" forces and the other Zionist military organizations.
-Again, the peasants called the resisters "Mujahidoun", thereby strengthening the resistive national connotation of the word, already created during the 1936-39 Arab revolt in Palestine.
+Most war efforts were first led by the Palestinian falahīn (peasants), who initiated unorganized resistance operations in each village to withstand the organized attacks by the Jewish Hagana forces and other Zionist military organizations.
+Again, the peasants called the resisters the mujahidūn, thereby strengthening the national resistive connotation of the word, already created during the Arab revolt in Palestine.

-Many disagreements occurred during the 1948 Arab-Israeli war between the Palestinians and the volunteers of Jaysh al-Inqadh and the Arab armies.
-Some volunteers despised the Palestinians and deemed them uncivilized peasants, and this disdain led to the development of a Palestinian national awareness that does not trust the Arab countries.
+Many disagreements occurred during the 1948 Arab-Israeli war between the Palestinians and the volunteers of Jaysh al-inqadh and the Arab armies.
+Some volunteers despised the Palestinians and deemed them uncivilized peasants, and this disdain contributed to the development of a Palestinian national awareness that did not trust the Arab countries.

-Within a short period, the Palestinians became refugees as 800,000 out of 950,000 Palestinians living within the new State of Israel were smuggled or expelled outside the borders to experience the life of refugees; a reality which determined the politics and the history of the Middle East anew.
-In addition to the Palestinians who became refugees outside their homeland, there were refugees who left their villages but did not leave the new state while others remained in their villages.
-Each village has its own story, but our main concern here is the development of a new perception of Muqawama.
-This perception, later called "Ṣumoud", has become a unique type of Muqawama- the steady standing on the motherland and the contribution of the Palestinians who remained in Israel to the developing Palestinian nationalism.
+Within a short period, the Palestinians became refugees as 800,000 out of 950,000 Palestinians who found themselves living within the new State of Israel fled or were expelled outside the borders to experience the life of refugees, a reality that shaped anew the politics and the history of the Middle East.
+In addition, some became refugees when they left their villages even though they did not leave the boundaries of the new state while others remained in their villages.
+Although each village has its own story, our main concern here is the development of a new perception of muqāwama.
+This perception, later called ṣumūd, has become a unique type of resistance – the steadfast remaining in the motherland and the contribution of the Palestinians in Israel to the developing Palestinian nationalism.

-The Arab-Paletinians in Israel
+The Arab-Palestinians in Israel

 Upon signing the ceasefire agreements between Israel and the Arab countries, approximately 150,000 Palestinians remained within the boundaries of Israel.
-After being a majority in the Mandatory Palestine, the Palestinians became a minority who was not considered as an integral part of the state.
-Although they remained in their homeland, they were defeated, lacking a national leadership and devoid of real forces or urban centers.
-In addition, their stay in the new state was not guaranteed.
-In point of fact, about one-sixth of the Palestinians who remained in Israel were "internal refugees: individuals and families who were not allowed to return to their original places of residence they were displaced from.
+Having been a majority in Mandate Palestine, the Palestinians now became a minority who were not considered as an integral part of the state.
+Although they remained in their homeland, they were defeated, as they lacked a national leadership and were devoid of real forces or urban centers.
+In addition, their remaining in the new state was not guaranteed.
+Indeed, about a sixth of the Palestinians who remained in Israel were internal refugees, or individuals and families who were not allowed to return to their original places of residence from which they were displaced.